L’Oréal Opens Skin Research Center In Singapore

-The L’Oréal Group has opened an Advanced Research Center at Singapore’s Biopolis research complex.
+The L’Oréal Group has opened an Advanced Research Center at Singapore’s Biopolis research hub.

 AsianScientist (Dec.
-24, 2012) – The L’Oréal Group has opened an Advanced Research Center in Singapore, as part of its strategy to internationalize its research to be closer to consumers.
+24, 2012) – The L’Oréal Group has opened an Advanced Research Center in Singapore as part of its strategy to internationalize its research and be closer to its consumers.

 The new skin research center is located at the Agency for Science, Technology and Research’s (A*STAR) Institute of Medical Biology (IMB), which is a hub for skin biology research in Singapore.

-The center has already employed eight scientists, and is now expanding its collaborations beyond IMB and A*STAR’s Skin Biology Cluster Platform to the biomedical research community across Singapore.
+The center has employed eight scientists and is now expanding its collaborations beyond IMB and A*STAR’s Skin Biology Cluster Platform to the biomedical research community across Singapore.